Lovrom8/RSMods/docs/asio-drop-pedal.md

 - Keys register only while Rocksmith is the focused window.
 - While the pedal is toggled off, every key except `F8` is ignored.
-- Keys are fixed for now.
-The settings app rebuilds `RSMods.ini` from scratch on every save, so a hand-added binding would silently vanish; rebinding arrives when the settings app carries these keys.
+- These are defaults.
+Rebind them in the settings app or edit `[Keybinds] DropPedalPitchDownKey`, `DropPedalPitchUpKey`, `DropPedalToggleKey`, `DropPedalBaseTuningDownKey` and `DropPedalBaseTuningUpKey`.

 The overlay shows the current state and turns green whenever a shift is applied.
 Nothing is saved between sessions: the pedal starts enabled, at no